-Thanks to crowns and bridges, we can make even the most damaged teeth strong and beautiful again, often in just one visit thanks to CEREC!
+Thanks to crowns and bridges, we can make even the most damaged teeth strong and beautiful again!
 A dental crown is a tooth-shaped “cap” that is placed over a natural tooth to restore and protect it so it can function for many years to come.

 With two crowns, we can actually form a bridge to replace a few missing teeth in a row.
 A dental crown will be placed on the teeth that surround the space in your smile, and these will be bonded to prosthetic teeth to close it.